awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-alexa-skills-kit.md

 In this tutorial, you configure a pipeline that continuously delivers your Alexa skill using the Alexa Skills Kit as the deployment provider in your deployment stage\.
 The completed pipeline detects changes to your skill when you make a change to the source files in your source repository\.
 The pipeline then uses the Alexa Skills Kit to deploy to the Alexa skill development stage\.

 **Note**
+This feature is not available in the Asia Pacific \(Hong Kong\) Region\.
+To use other deploy actions available in that Region, see [Deploy action integrations](integrations-action-type.md#integrations-deploy)\.

 To create your custom skill as a Lambda function, see [Host a Custom Skill as an AWS Lambda Function](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html)\.
 You can also create a pipeline that uses Lambda source files and a CodeBuild project to deploy changes to Lambda for your skill\.
 For example, to create a new skill and related Lambda function, you can create an AWS CodeStar project\.
 See [Create an Alexa Skill Project in AWS CodeStar](https://docs.aws.amazon.com/codestar/latest/userguide/alexa-tutorial.html)\.
 For that option, the pipeline includes a third build stage with an CodeBuild action and an action in the Deploy stage for AWS CloudFormation\.

 ## Prerequisites<a name="tutorials-alexa-skills-kit-prereq"></a>